danferns/webstats/README.md

 You may want to rename your index.html file to something else to be extra safe that it doesn't clash with index.php.

 ## Testing
 Open the page on your browser.
-The page's index.php file will run the code in stats.php which will record the information.
-To view this information, simply open the /webstats directory of your webspace.
+The page's index.php file will run the code in stats.php which will record the stats.
+To view the stats, simply open the /webstats directory of your webspace.
 You can also open /webstats/insights for processed data.

 ## License